-Autumn is upon us and the weather typical of the season usually brings us a combination of sunshine and rain creating lush grazing.
+Spring and good weather are finally upon us bringing a combination of sunshine and rain creating lush grazing.
 Though quite delightful to our horses the ingestion of this rich grass is commonly associated with increasing the risk of laminitis.
 The word laminitis strikes fear into the heart of any horse owner as the all too common condition leads to debilitating welfare problems and acute lameness in many cases.

 Laminitis is a term to describes the process of an affected horse developing sensitive laminae of the foot which weakens and becomes inflamed.
 In some severe cases the laminae tissue can actually tear which results in the rotation or drop of the pedal bone.